slavaim/riscv-notes/bbl/boot.md

    0x1004:	jr	t0
 ```

-The 0x80000000 address is a start of DMA.
+The 0x80000000 address is a start of DRAM where the BBL is loaded.
 Below are definitions that are the same for the both QEMU and spike simulator.

 ```
 #define DEFAULT_RSTVEC     0x00001000